Jay-Idrees/UPenn-CyberSecurity-Assessment-of-Security-Culture/readme.md

 2. Based on the above scenario, what is the preferred employee behavior?
     - For example, if employees were downloading suspicious email attachments, the preferred behavior would be that employees only download attachments from trusted sources such as within the network e-mail/intranet

-Answer:
+> Answer:

 - For the potential risks listed above, the preferred Behaviour is as follows:
       - Lost or stolen devices correction: Use encripted devices.
 Ideally the company should work on policies and work environment to such an extent that the employee does not have to work from home.
 However this may not be achievable in every situation and some professions necessitate the employees to work from home.
-The company can then have a policy to issue encrypted secure laptops/computers issued to the employees.
+In those situations employees should be able to access work related files from home while using a VPN.
+In addition the company can then have a policy to issue encrypted secure laptops/computers issued to the employees.
 Alternatively, the company can have the policy to encrypt an employee's personal laptop or device.
-The employee can be given a choice whether to use the company issued enctypted laptop or have their own laptop/mobile enctypted
+The employee can be given a choice whether to use the company issued enctypted laptop or have their own laptop/mobile enctypted.

  - Increased protection from malware: Installing an anti-malware on their personal devices.
 The company can offer employees to install latest anti-malware software on their personal devices as part of the benifits package for working in the company

-- Increasing awareness: The corrective employee behaviour would be to be congnizant of the ways they are vulnerable to identify theft by sharing real world data such as the researh conducted by the US Treasurey Department
+- Increasing awareness: The corrective employee behaviour would be to be congnizant of the ways they are vulnerable to identity theft by sharing real world data such as the researh conducted by the US Treasurey Department signifiying that close friends and even family menmbers can act as a weak link and lead to identity theft